jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/td1.md

     ```
     /dev/serial/by-id/usb-AJAX_3D_TD-1_E6625877D318C430-if00
     ```
-1. If your device is still not showing up as a AJAX usb device then redo steps 4-8 and increase sleep( currently set to 10 ) by 5 second increments until it shows up.
+1. If your device is still not showing up as a AJAX usb device then redo steps 4-8 and increase sleep( currently set to 10 ) by 5-second increments until it shows up.